MonnierThomas/happy_gramformer/README.md

   --batch BATCH [BATCH ...]
-                        enter the path of the batch(es) you want to correct --csv CSV             enter 1 to save the corrections in a csv file
+                        enter the path of the batch(es) you want to correct --csv CSV             enter 1 to save the corrections in a csv file --loss LOSS [LOSS ...]
+                        enter the path of the file(s) to get the loss of the model on it
 ```

 Examples: